triton-inference-server/tensorrtllm_backend/README.md

 - "tensorrt_llm_bls": This model can also be used to chain the preprocessing, tensorrt_llm and postprocessing models together.
-The BLS model has an optional parameter `accumulate_tokens` which can be used in streaming mode to call the preprocessing model with all accumulated tokens, instead of only one token.
+The BLS model has an optional parameter `accumulate_tokens` which can be used in streaming mode to call the postprocessing model with all accumulated tokens, instead of only one token.
 This might be necessary for certain tokenizers.

 To learn more about ensemble and BLS models, please see the